moonray/mcp-titan/README.md

 ## 📚 Research Background

+A new neural long-term memory module that learns to memorize historical context and helps attention to attend to the current context while utilizing long past information.
+This neural memory has the advantage of fast parallelizable training while maintaining a fast inference.
+From a memory perspective, we argue that attention due to its limited context but accurate dependency modeling performs as a short-term memory, while neural memory due to its ability to memorize the data, acts as a long-term, more persistent, memory.

 This implementation draws from the concepts presented in the Google Research paper (Muennighoff et al., 2024) which introduces a framework for evaluating and improving code generation models.
 The Titan Memory Server implements key concepts from the paper:

 - Memory-augmented sequence learning